 Reminder: Form W-2 Reporting on Aggregate Cost of Employer Sponsored Coverage

-Unless subject to an exemption, employers must report the aggregate cost of employer-sponsored health coverage provided in 2018 on their employees’ Form W-2 (Code DD in Box 12) issued in January 2019.
-Please see IRS Notice 2012-09 and our previous email alerts for more information.
+Unless subject to an exemption, employers must report the aggregate cost of employer-sponsored health coverage provided in 2019 on their employees’ Form W-2 (Code DD in Box 12) issued in January 2020.
+Please see IRS Notice 2012-09 and our previous e-mail alerts for more information.

 The following IRS link is helpful and includes a chart setting forth various types of coverage and whether reporting is required: http://www.irs.gov/Affordable-Care-Act/Form-W-2-Reporting-of-Employer-Sponsored-Health-Coverage.
 Please note this is a summary only and Notice 2012-09 should also be consulted.
 The IRS has issued questions and answers regarding reporting the cost of coverage under an employer-sponsored group health plan, which can be found here: https://www.irs.gov/newsroom/employer-provided-health-coverage-informational-reporting-requirements-questions-and-answers.

 If you have questions regarding whether you or your particular benefits are subject to reporting, please feel free to contact us.

 Deadline Coming Up for Calendar Year Plans to Submit Medicare Part D Notice to CMS